nathabee/PomoloBee/docs/WORKLOG.md

   - error wrapping in settingsScreen
   - default values in setting screen :API and MEDIA URL
   - add DJANGO_ALLOWED_HOSTS in DJango .env file

+###  April 10 2025
+- **Hours Worked**: 6 hours
+- **Tasks**:
+  - 🔧 Updated `gradlew` to the latest version
+  - 🛠️ Fixed: Location was not retained when navigating back from `SvgMapScreen` to `LocationScreen`  (not saved oin cache properly)
+  - ✅ Implemented feature: Display fruit info when requested in the row info dialog on SVG screen
+  - 🐛 Investigated issue with storage root persistence after reinstallation
+  - 🔍 Added and verified logging to `error.json` to trace app reinstallation
+  - 🧪 Tested that logs are accessible from the debug environment (via settings > debug mode + view logs)

+---
+  - TO DO bug correction :
+  - Problem SVG : Field :  raw values like CxR should be renamed to Row.... + 2, 3 should be like 4...adapt 5 to be like structure 4... if all ok save in django (locations.json + svg)
+  - Test API + Media
+  - Problem:  Task: Check if the error logs are readable from the debug environment.

 ---